aliciamb86/portfolio/README.md

 ## 🎓 Education

-- **Course in Industrial Applications of Machine Learning and Artificial Intelligence**
+- **Industrial Applications of Machine Learning and Artificial Intelligence**
   IronHack (Oct 2024)
   The course covers basic concepts of AI and machine learning, the evolution of AI, fundamentals of neural networks, and practical exercises using Keras/TensorFlow.